Siphon880gh/devbrain/Enterprise - Cache, Cloudflare, Chat Bot, SEO, Support Docs, Receiving Payments/Chat Bot/Botpress/Message Template to Client about Botpress.md

 The closest alternative is **Rasa**, another powerful open-source tool.
 However, Rasa is highly code-driven.
 Unless your team includes developers ready to manage both the backend logic and frontend flow, it can be a heavy lift for MVPs or rapid prototyping.

+How does this compare to Chatling?
+Chatling is a solid choice for non-technical users, offering a clean, template-driven setup that's easy to launch quickly.
+However, it lacks the extensibility and customization depth needed for complex workflows or enterprise use cases.
+Botpress is more suitable when future scalability, logic handling, and platform control matter.

+How does it compare with Voiceflow?
+Voiceflow is well-regarded for its intuitive interface, making it a strong choice for non-technical teams and beginners.
+It offers a more generous free plan and supports telephony as a built-in channel — something Botpress currently lacks, though this can often be addressed with custom development.
+However, Botpress has the edge when it comes to integrations, offering over 50 direct connectors that Voiceflow does not currently match.

 Botpress hits the sweet spot:
 - Drag-and-drop simplicity for quick setups
 - Deep customization options when you need them